shivam5992/aster/readme.md

 ### How Aster Works

 Aster first understands the inputs given in the config by the user and the types of columns present in the dataset.
 According to this information, aster dynamically chooses the most relevant code / text templates and appends them to the baseline kernel.
-For example, if the dataset is belongs to text classification category, then aster will generate some wordclouds, will not perform correlation charts, pair plots or categorical variable distributions.
-While if the dataset is non text classification type, then aster will choose the most relevant templates, for example - distribution of categorical variables, missing value treatments etc.
+For example, if the dataset belongs to text classification category, then aster will generate some wordclouds and will not perform correlation charts, pair plots or categorical variable distributions.
+While if the dataset is a non-text classification type, then aster will choose the most relevant template, for example - distribution of categorical variables, missing value treatments etc.

 ### Detailed table of contents